 The background of basic science and clinical research in the early 1990's led to an affiliation with the National Cancer Institute to participate in community-based cancer trials.
 The fruition of this effort was the awarding of one of fifty Community Clinical Oncology Program (CCOP) grants to the practice in 1995.

 With the extension of the practice to various sites around the Upstate and with the addition of capabilities to include Radiation Oncology, Diagnostic Radiology, Clinical Trials and Research and Autologous Stem Cell Transplantation, the practice took on a new name: Cancer Centers of the Carolinas (CCC).
 This name is a better reflection of the true scope of our substantial capabilities.
 Through clinical excellence and research, CCC has been afforded the opportunity to care for thousands of patients in the Upstate of South Carolina and beyond.

-Cancer Centers of the Carolinas (CCC) was acquired by Greenville Hospital System University Medical Center (GHS) on July 1, 2012.
+Cancer Centers of the Carolinas (CCC) was acquired by Greenville Health System (GHS) on July 1, 2012.
 By combining CCC's expertise in outpatient cancer care with the resources of GHS’ academic health system, patients will benefit from a more robust, integrated system of clinical services, patient support programs and oncology clinical research.
 This type of integrated model is the standard among the nation’s leading cancer programs.
 The broader programming and services would also help make the center eligible for coveted National Cancer Institute designation, which would make it more competitive both for national research grants and additional patient support.